addw1/addw1/readme.md

 - 👨🏽‍💻 I’m currently Studying at Duke University.
 - 🌱 I’m currently learning Distributed System.
-- 🤔 I’m looking for help with Kubernetes😭;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: qz150@duke.edu